MEGHANA77777/MEGHANA77777/README.md

 - 🌱 Currently Learning: Data Structures, Algorithms, and exploring more about HTML, CSS, Javascript and a newbie in React js......

-- 🎓 Education: Pursuing Bachelors Degree in Technology (Iformation Technology),a Sophomore in BVRIT-H.
+- 🎓 Education: Pursuing Bachelors Degree in Technology (Iformation Technology),in BVRIT-H.

 - 👀 I’m interested in ...